Why Amino Acids Are as Important as Proteins?

 Neurotransmitters like serotonin, dopamine, and GABA rely on specific amino acids for their synthesis.
 For instance, tryptophan is essential for serotonin production, which influences feelings of happiness and relaxation, while tyrosine is a precursor to dopamine, which plays a role in motivation and focus.

-By ensuring a steady supply of this essential acids, you support optimal brain function, helping to maintain emotional balance, mental clarity, and overall cognitive health.
+A consistent intake of these essential fatty acids fuels optimal brain function, leading to better emotional balance, sharper mental clarity, and stronger overall cognitive health.

 The Link Between Amino Acids and Proteins